-Business owners in Florida who own any commercial vehicle or vehicles are required to have commercial auto insurance to give them protection and coverage in the event of an accident that may arise to property damage or bodily injury.
-The I-95 highway in Florida is among the most hazardous in the US for commercial vehicle accidents like trucks, which is why a commercial auto policy is most needed when operating in this state.
+Business owners in Florida who own any commercial vehicle or vehicles are required to have commercial auto insurance to give them protection and coverage in the event of an accident that may arise from property damage or bodily injury.
+The I-95 highway in Florida is among the most hazardous in the US for commercial vehicle accidents like trucks, which is why a commercial auto policy is most needed when operating in Florida.

 Why Do You Need Commercial Auto Insurance?